What is PartsTrader?

 Who owns PartsTrader?

-PartsTrader is independently owned by a small number of private investors, as well as a private equity firm.
-No insurance company or stakeholder in the collision industry supply chain has any investment or equity interest in PartsTrader.
+PartsTrader is independently owned by a small number of private investors, as well as a few private equity firms.
+No auto insurance company or stakeholder in the collision industry supply chain has any investment or equity interest in PartsTrader.

 Where is PartsTrader currently available?